hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 	$ cd unix_workshop
 	$ nano listing.sh

-We will start our script with a shebang line:

-`#!/bin/bash`

-When the shebang `#!` is present, the shell will run the script using the executable program we have specified.
-In our case, we have a shell script and we want to run it using the executable for the Bash interpreter.
-So following the `#!` we provide the path to the executable file `/bin/bash`.
-The shebang line ensures that the bash shell interprets the script even if the user running the script is using a different shell.

 Then type in the following lines in the `listing.sh` file:

 	echo "Your current working directory is:"